Scholars

 What does the Termeer Scholars program consist of?

 In this two-day, highly interactive workshop, participants will explore values-driven leadership, learn from life science industry experts, and discover pathways to bring their ideas from the bench to the bedside.
+Topics covered include leadership identity, visioning, goal-setting, collaboration, teaming, commercialization, business development, partnerships, network building, patient impact and academic vs industry mindset.

 What are the program dates/time commitments for the 2025 Scholars program?